-Peter, a senior R&D manager at one of the fortune 500 companies was researching in the domain of wireless charging and was looking for solutions to improve the capability of wireless chargers.
+Peter, a senior R&D manager at one of the fortune 500 companies were researching in the domain of wireless charging and was looking for solutions to improve the capability of wireless chargers.
 Precisely, he was focusing on improving alignment issues in a wireless charger.

 In general, many wireless chargers work effectively when the coil of the wireless charger and mobile/portable device are well aligned with each other, thus reducing losses.
 In order for an efficient power transfer to happen, the transmitting coil must be aligned with the receiving coil.

-One way is to use a bundle of transmitting coils in charging station.
+One way is to use a bundle of transmitting coils in the charging station.
 However, this method is not efficient as it requires the use of more energy to power additional coils.
-In the pursuit to make the charger more effective, instead of going by his routine process, Peter thought of trying out R&D solutions from GreyB.
+In the pursuit to make the charger more effective, instead of going through his routine process, Peter thought of trying out R&D solutions from GreyB.
 All he had to do was share his problem with us.

 We explored for the solutions, combing through the information haystack and kept him at ease from this time-consuming task.
-With the client’s permission, we have shared below few solutions identified during the analysis.
+With the client’s permission, we have shared below a few solutions identified during the analysis.

 1. An inductive charging system where a ferrofluid layer is disposed between the charging coil and the receiving coil.
-The ferrofluid layer directs and focuses the magnetic flux field flowing between the charging coil and the receiving coil, thus, reducing the cross coupling of magnetic fields.
+The ferrofluid layer directs and focuses the magnetic flux field flowing between the charging coil and the receiving coil, thus, reducing the cross-coupling of magnetic fields.
 A ferrofluid consists of ferromagnetic particles that are suspended in a liquid allowing the ferromagnetic particles to move freely in the liquid.
 When the magnetic transceiver and receiver coils are placed adjacent to the ferrofluid, the ferromagnetic particles will move preferentially to the areas with the highest magnetic flux.
 The ferrofluid thus provides a bridge between the transceiver and receiver coils which focuses and channels the magnetic flux between the coils.
 This creates a preferential path for the magnetic flux to travel between the two coils and reduces the losses to the rest of the system.

 2. In another solution, we proposed an improvement in wireless charger having a bundle of transmitting coils.
-Here, the transmission coil is activated selectively on the basis of position of the receiving coil.
+Here, the transmission coil is activated selectively on the basis of the position of the receiving coil.
 In detail – an array of coils can be selectively energized to provide power to one or more devices on a charging surface.
 Due to the selectable nature of the coil array, different combinations of coils can be energized to intelligently shift the location of the magnetic field on the charging surface.
 Thus, catering to alignment problem and saving energy wastage through selective action of coils.

 Please refer to below diagram for more clarity-